ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 Thanks to using one subscriber instance and consumer group, events will be processed in the order they were sent.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-It's allowed to have multiple handlers for the same event type in one group, but we recommend to not do that.
+It's supported to have multiple handlers for the same event type in one group, but we recommend to not do that.

 Please keep in mind that those handlers will be processed within the same message.
 If first handler succeeds and the second fails, the message will be re-delivered and the first will be re-executed.